mbudak21/Trash/README.md

 # Tra<em>sh</em> shell

-A fully functional shell written in C.
+A fully functional shell written in C, with love.